 What to Pack

-- Two musical theatre songs that you have memorized, ready to perform
+- Sheet music for two musical theatre songs that you have memorized, ready to perform

 - Two contrasting monologues (age appropriate) that you have memorized, ready to perform

-- All music must be in a three-ring binder
+- All materials must be securely fastened in a three-ring binder

-Students in the Acting and Musical Theater program are expected to:
+Students in the Musical Theater program are expected to:

-- Display a commitment t the ongoing development of the physical instrument , technique, style, strength , stamina, precision, range, expressiveness, sensitivity
+- Display a commitment to the ongoing development of the physical instrument

 - Identify personal physical and aesthetic challenges, habits, tendencies